Chicago Misdiagnosis Lawyers

 Aspergillosis medical misdiagnosisAspergillosis – A study reported by the World Health Organization noted that people suffering from a fungal infection in the lungs called chronic pulmonary aspergillosis (CPA) often go untreated for the condition because it is mistaken for the recurrence of tuberculosis.

-cancer misdiagnosisCancer – The journal BMJ Quality and Safety estimates that 28 percent of cancer cases are misdiagnosed, including breast cancer and colorectal cancer.
+cancer misdiagnosisCancer – The journal BMJ Quality and Safety estimates that 28 percent of cancer cases are misdiagnosed, including breast cancer, colon cancer, and colorectal cancer.
 The longer the delay in diagnosing cancer, the lower the survival rate due to delays in treatment such as radiation and chemotherapy.

 cerebral palsy misdiagnosisCerebral palsy – As a study in the Archives of Disease in Childhood noted, many children are misdiagnosed as having cerebral palsy when, in reality, they suffer from a condition that presents similar symptoms.
 This prevents treatable conditions from being properly addressed by doctors.

 pregnancy complicationsPregnancy-related complications – Doctors may fail to test for or identify numerous problems that arise during pregnancy, which can put the health of the mother and child at risk.
-Preeclampsia, miscarriage, RH disease, gestational diabetes and placenta and umbilical cord complications may go undiagnosed or diagnosed too late.
+Ectopic pregnancy, preeclampsia, miscarriage, RH disease, gestational diabetes, and placenta and umbilical cord complications may go undiagnosed or diagnosed too late.

 Why Do Missed or Delayed Diagnoses Occur?

 Obtaining your medical records is important if you suspect you have a medical malpractice claim based on misdiagnosis.
-A misdiagnosis attorney can review your medical records and consult with experts who can identify what went wrong.
+A medical malpractice attorney can review your medical records and consult with experts who can identify what went wrong.

 Some of the common things to look for in medical records indicating a doctor made an unacceptable error include: